genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/02_relational_db_data_from_scratch.md

  - Genesis Platform 5.2

 :::note
-You will need access to a Maven repository that provides the Genesis Low Code Platform
+You will need access to a Maven repository that provides the Genesis low-code platform
 :::

 ## Steps ##